EOP-OMB/opal/readme.md

 Username: admin\
 Password: admin
 ## Setting environment variables
 OPAL is designed to run well in a containerized environment.
 It is recomended to set any desired environment variables using your chosen container orchestration solution (kubernetes, docker-compose, etc.).
 You can also set environment variables in a .env file which should be placed in the opal subdirectory.
+The available environment cariables are:
+   "environment", #development or production "opal_secret_key", #secret key used to create sessions "debug", #True of False
+   "allowed_hosts", #Must be a comma seperated list of acceptable host names to use when accessing the application.
+Use '*' for all
+   "database", #sqlite or postgres
+   "db_password", #can be blank if using sqlite "db_name", #name of db in postgres, can be blank if using sqlite "db_user", #can be blank if using sqlite
+   "db_host", #can be blank if using sqlite
+   "db_port", #can be blank if using sqlite "adfs_enabled", #True or False
+   "adfs_server", #can be blank if adfs_enabled is False "adfs_client_id", #can be blank if adfs_enabled is False "adfs_client_id", #can be blank if adfs_enabled is False "adfs_relying_party_id", #can be blank if adfs_enabled is False "adfs_audience" #can be blank if adfs_enabled is False